JuneStepp/OneLauncher/README.md

 - `__file__`: The string path to your startup script.
 - `__game_dir__`: The string path to the current game directory.
 - `__game_config_dir__`: The string path to the current game settings folder.
-This is normally "The Lord of The Rings Online" or "Dungeons and Dragons Online" in the user's documents folder, but it can be configured differently.
+This is normally "The Lord of the Rings Online" or "Dungeons and Dragons Online" in the user's documents folder, but it can be configured differently.

 ## Custom Clients

 ### OneLauncher Banner Image

-Game banner images are displayed above the newsfeed in OneLauncher.
-All images are scaled to 136 pixels in height keeping aspect ratio and should ideally should be 300x136.
-Images following the path `{Game Directory}/{Locale Resources Folder}/banner.png` will replace the default image for that game and locale.
+Game banner images are displayed above the newsfeed in OneLauncher and are normally expected to be 300x136 pixels.
+Images following the path `{Game Directory}/{Locale Resources Folder}/banner.png` will replace the default banner for that game and locale.
 If there is no image for a user's selected locale, the default image will be shown.
 An example path is `C://Program Files/Standing Stone Games/Lord of The Rings Online/en/banner.png`.

 ## License